-Museum will celebrate Membership Appreciation Day
+Museum plans Membership Appreciation Day

 FARMINGTON — As is the case with most museums, the permanent collection at the Farmington Museum at Gateway Park is much too large for all the items to be displayed on a regular basis.

 But visitors will have the chance this weekend during the museum’s annual Membership Appreciation Day to get a rare look at some of that material — including some items that are of particular interest to Museum Director Bart Wilsey.

 “I’m going to be putting out some of my favorite pieces in the collection and talking to folks about what they are and what they mean,” Wilsey said.

 That list includes several pieces of World War I “trench art” — shell casings into which soldiers carved elaborate designs during lulls in the fighting.

 “These are intricately carved masterpieces of art,” he said.
 “It’s incredible what they did during a miserable existence in a trench.
 It’s kind of a fascinating juxtaposition of the death and destruction all around them.”

 Wilsey said the shell casings were donated to the museum years ago by a local woman, and though they have no connection to Farmington or any of the other items in the permanent collection, they remain an object of fascination.